tnosaj/resume/README.md

 - Run my own cluster on RaspberryPis for all my home needs
 - Gave a talk at SFSCon about using Flux to automate manifest deployments:
 [link](https://www.sfscon.it/talks/gitops-with-gitlab-terraform/)
+- Run thalos on bare metal in production

 ### Nomad
 - Experience running complex and simple jobs